Circuito Cittadino dell’EUR

-The EUR district was chosen by Italian dictator Benito Mussolini to celebrate fascism in the 1940s.
+The circuit is located within the city's Esposizione Universale Roma (EUR) district, which was chosen by Italian dictator Benito Mussolini to celebrate fascism in the 1940s.
 He hoped to create a 'world fair' on the site but, while his ambitions were soon curtailed, the enormous Colosseo Quadrato - which also forms a backdrop to the track - was constructed as a symbol of fascist architecture.
 Today it is home to an exhibition space and houses the headquarters of luxury fashion label Fendi.

 First used in 2018, the circuit was lengthened for its third running in 2021.

 In its first incarnation, the circuit began on the Via Cristoforo Colombo, the longest district road in Italy.
 Among the landmarks it takes in are the Obelisco di Marconi, a marble-concrete structure built as part of the city's hosting of the 1960 Olympic Games, and the Rome Convention Centre (which houses the E-Village on race day).

 The the inaugural Rome E-Prix took place on April 14 2018 before a crowd of 45,000 people.
 The 33-lap race was won by Virgin driver Sam Bird from second on the grid.
 Lucas di Grassi finished second for Audi and Techeetah driver André Lotterer came third.